-In the real world, not all of your employees are trained IT professionals.
+In the real world, not all your employees are trained IT professionals.
 They’re simply not going to follow your password policies with the same enthusiasm.

-By constantly requiring your employees to come up with new passwords, you’ve actually undermined your whole password policy, and dramatically reduced the effectiveness of your overall cybersecurity program.
+By constantly requiring your employees to come up with new passwords, you’ve undermined your whole password policy, and dramatically reduced the effectiveness of your overall cybersecurity program.

 Why?
 Because people are people.
 Just like you.

 Requiring Employees to Change Passwords Regularly Weakens Your Overall Cybersecurity.